-Success happens because people “fire off rockets.”
-Every person has lots of rockets in their arsenal and can easily learn how to get more of them up into the air.
+Success happens in part because people continually attempt new approaches and new ideas.
+Every person potentially has lots of ideas and approaches to ideas in their arsenal and can easily learn how to get more of them up into the air.

 Rockets in the Arsenal of Success